OpsHubProduct/OpsHub-Docs-Validation-Space/docs/integrate/mapping-configuration.md

 ### How to Enable Entity Mention Sync for Existing Mapping

 * Applicable when source system is any of the [**supported connector(s)**](mapping-configuration.md#supported-connectors):
-  * Edit **OpsHub Integration Manager** mapping and remap the field(s) where the source field type is Rich Text (HTML or Wiki) and remap comments.
+  * Edit **<code class="expression">space.vars.SITENAME</code>** mapping and remap the field(s) where the source field type is Rich Text (HTML or Wiki) and remap comments.
-  * Edit **OpsHub Integration Manager** mapping and remap comments.
+  * Edit **<code class="expression">space.vars.SITENAME</code>** mapping and remap comments.

-> **Note** : To enable entity mention synchronization for supported systems, it is required to remap applicable field(s) and comments after upgrading **OpsHub Integration Manager** to version 7.146 or above.
+> **Note** : To enable entity mention synchronization for supported systems, it is required to remap applicable field(s) and comments after upgrading **<code class="expression">space.vars.SITENAME</code>** to version 7.146 or above.
 Otherwise, mentioned entity ID of source will sync to the target system.
 Additionally, further updates from corresponding target field will overwrite the source mentioned entity with source mentioned ID.

 ## Mention Sync Setting View